-In many states, you can ask the doctor to notify the DMV regarding a driver you believe to be unsafe.
+In many states, you can ask the doctor to notify the DMV that the patient should not have a drivers license any longer.
 That way you don't have to be the bad guy.
-In other states, you can send a letter yourself to the DMV identifying an unsafe driver.
+In other states, you can send a letter yourself to the DMV asking that the license be revoked.
 Many react the same way I did, and stop on their own, but many others go kicking and screaming.
 Keys must be taken away and hidden well to prevent them from taking the keys and taking off.
 I wish I had any easy answers on this issue, but I don't.
-It can get ugly, so be prepared with preventative measures ready to go.
+It can get ugly, so be prepared with preventative measures ready to go